 The Japanese woodland poppy has ethereal and not long lasting bluish/lavender flowers.
 Even so, we go to great lenghts for adding this gem to our woodland garden.

 There is no guarantee about the colour of the seedlings; various shades of light mauve, even a whitish/cream seedling are all possible.

-Germination: my method involves treating the seeds with GA3 and sowing at warm (under lights in February), in which case they will emerge with the true leaf.
+Germination: my method involves treating the seeds with GA3 and sowing at warm (under lights in February), in which case they will form sometimes the true leaf right away.

 Depending on how well they are grown, the first flower can appear in the (third) fourth year.